 Pg.
 23 – National Water and Sanitation Master Plan Interim Report Draft 2.4 (13 November 2017)

-Ecosan Cape addresses South Africa’s growing water crisis and the urgency to implement sustainable and viable alternatives to our current sanitation system, which is totally reliant on the abundant supply of water.
+Ecosan Cape addresses South Africa’s growing water crisis.
+It also highlights the urgency to implement sustainable and viable alternatives to our current sanitation system, which is totally reliant on the abundant supply of water.

-Humanity is in critical need of a paradigm shift, now more than ever, to ensure our well-being in the future.
+Humanity is in critical need of a paradigm shift.
+Now more than ever!
 Over-population, resource consumption, threatened ecosystems, biodiversity imbalances and pollution are some of humanity’s fundamental problems that we need to solve on a global scale.

-Ecosan Cape is a “Think Global, Act Local” enterprise that strives to be a catalyst for that shift in the collective consciousness towards sustainable sanitation solutions.
+Ecosan Cape is a “think global, act local” enterprise that strives to be a catalyst for that shift in the collective consciousness towards sustainable sanitation solutions.

 Supply and Delivery

-Our services include supply and delivery of the Ecosan Waterless Toilet systems.
-If preferred, collection from our premises is also accommodated.
-We serve the Eastern and Western Cape regions.
+Our services include supply and delivery of the Ecosan Waterless Toilet systems throughout the Western and Eastern Cape.

 “18 May 2018